 The CRKT Squid is a great all-around EDC knife that can handle everything and won’t weigh your pants down.

 Spyderco Byrd Finch 2 Folding Knife

 Small, yet deadly.
 Spyderco Byrd Knives are designed for budget conscious people who still want a high-quality EDC blade that will hold up through daily punishment.
 Featuring a “Comet Hole” design that allows you to deploy the knife swiftly with one-hand.
-That’s important to most people as you may not always have time for two-handed opening.
-G-10 handles are non-slip and amazing grip.
+That’s important to most people as you may not always have time for a two-handed opening.
+G-10 handles are non-slip and have an amazing grip.
 No serrations or teeth on this blade and a full-flat grind that makes it perfect for cutting.
 The blade is 1.91” and the overall length of this knife is 4.39”.
 Tiny, but well made and comes in handy for daily knife tasks.

 EDC stands for “Everyday Carry” and is an item or tool that you carry with you daily.
 EDC gear is usually a compact item that serves multiple functions and is easy to carry and conceal.
 An EDC knife is basically a blade that you will carry with you everywhere you go throughout your day and can handle multiple tasks that you may need it for.

 A good EDC knife is one that gets the job done without taking up much space in your pocket, belt or bag.
 An EDC pocket knife is great for those who want a dependable knife that’s not too large and heavy.
 You can pack an EDC knife in your pocket, gear bag or keep it in your vehicle for when you need it.